 We all know about Dolly the sheep, the first successful mammalian clone.
 But did you know there's a South Korean company that for a hefty fee (around $100,000 to be exact) will clone your beloved dog?
 It's true -- Sooam Biotech will supply you with an exact genetic replica of your beloved pooch, treats, training and TLC not included.

 Believe it or not, these products are here today

 Tiny computers, smartphones, instant messaging and video conferencing were all fanciful science fiction inventions up until about twenty years ago.
 Now they are so ubiquitous, we hardly give them a second thought.

 But what about all of those cool inventions that movies, TV and science fiction promised us like flying cars, robot fighters, and bionic body parts?
 Believe or not, some are actually real, and poised to shape markets of tomorrow.

-Here are 9 science-fiction like technologies and inventions that some companies brought to life in today's time.
+Here are some science-fiction like technologies and inventions that some companies brought to life in today's time.